theory/kv-pair/README.md

 This library contains a single PostgreSQL extension, a key/value pair data type called `pair`, along with a convenience function for constructing key/value pairs.
-It's just a simple thing, really: a two-value composite type that can store any type of value in its slots, which are named "k" and "v".
+It's just a simple thing, really: a two-value composite type that can store any type of value in its slots, which are named `k` and `v`.

 The `pair` data type was created as an inspiration, as documented in [this blog post](http://justatheory.com/computers/databases/postgresql/key-value-pairs.html).